Pennsylvania Contractors Insurance

 Suppose all of a company’s employees fit the definition of an exempt group, such as railroad workers, longshoremen, government employees, or domestic workers.
 In that case, the firm is excused from carrying workers’ compensation insurance in Pennsylvania.

 The Bureau of Workers’ Compensation, a division of the Pennsylvania Department of Labor and Industry, is responsible for administering the state’s workers’ compensation system and must receive any paperwork requesting an exemption.

 Do part-time workers in Pennsylvania have to carry workers’ comp?

 Injured employees in Pennsylvania are entitled to workers’ compensation payments regardless of whether they are employed full-time, part-time, or temporarily.

-Pennsylvania Commercial Auto Insurance
+Commercial Auto Insurance for Contractors in Pennsylvania

 As many construction workers spend their days commuting between the office and other job sites, many employees in the industry spend a lot of time behind the wheel.
 In that case, it’s essential to be sure your policy covers business vehicles.

 This is crucial since, in most cases, the private auto insurance coverage will not pay for damages incurred in an accident caused by a work trip.
 Therefore, all company vehicles must be covered by business auto insurance.